YuriAntonacci/HOB2HOM/README.md

 ## Example 2: finite-sample estimation

-The script `script_theoretical_estimation.m` generates finite samples from the theoretical models and compares estimated values with analytical expressions.
+The script `Simulation1.m` generates finite samples from the theoretical models and compares estimated values with analytical expressions.

 Example output includes: